ImperialCollegeLondon/grad_school_git_course/_episodes/l2-01-sharing_your_code.md

 > Have a look at some [Examples of contributing
 > guidelines][contributing-examples] and copy/paste those parts relevant for
 > your project.
-> - Once you are done, click on **Commit** and the changes will be confirmed.
+> - Once you are done, click on **Commit new file** and the changes will be
->   Now you should see a CONTRIBUTING.md file in the root directory.
+>   confirmed.
+Now you should see a CONTRIBUTING.md file in the root directory.
 {: .challenge}

 [contributing-examples]: https://help.github.com/en/github/building-a-strong-community/setting-guidelines-for-repository-contributors#examples-of-contribution-guidelines